 The District shall continue to carry out its legal obligations (whether during times of in-person, blended or remote learning) for 1) students with disabilities, including the provision of special education and related services and/or accommodations, and 2) and English Learners, in accordance with applicable federal and state guidance.

-As noted above, the District may prioritize in-person learning opportunities and programs for students who require the most learning support.
-Students most in need of learning support may include, but are not limited to:
+If full time in-person learning should ever be temporarily limited, the District may prioritize inperson learning opportunities and programs for students who require the most learning support.